Wang Zilu

 Wang Zilu (王子露; born 18 June 2003) is a Chinese rhythmic gymnast.
 She is the 2023 Asian Championships all-around, hoop, and team bronze medalist and a 2022 Asian Games team bronze medalist.
 She represented China at the 2024 Summer Olympics in Women's rhythmic individual all-around, and finished on 7th place in the All-around Final.

 Career

 Wang began rhythmic gymnastics at the age of seven, joining the Shaanxi Provincial Gymnastics Team.
-In 2013, he was selected for training in the national team.
+In 2013, she was selected for training in the national team.

 Junior

 In 2016, Wang and Chen Ziyi were tied for gold medal in the junior ribbon final at the 2016 National Championships.

 In May 2018, Wang won the bronze medal in the junior hoop event at the 2018 Asian Championships in Kuala Lumpur, Malaysia.
 Wang was selected to represent China at the 2018 Summer Youth Olympics in Buenos Aires.
 She finished 16th in the qualification round and did not advance to the final.
 She also finished fifth in the mixed multi-discipline team event.